ejgallego/coq-lsp/CONTRIBUTING.md

 We have a Nix flake that you can use.
 For development, simply run `nix develop` for server development. otherwise for client development we expose separate shells, e.g client-vscode so `nix develop .#client-vscode`.

-you can view the list of packages and devShells exposed by `nix flake show`
+You can view the list of packages and devShells that are exposed by running `nix flake show`.

 If you wish to do `nix build`, you will need to use the .?submodules=1` trick, since we use submodules here for